 Having a national scale firm behind the Fine Art group brought new resources and market leverage with real client benefit.
 Premium volume with an individual carrier in the Fine Art practice might be small, but many times larger across Risk Strategies as a whole.
 The entirety of that relationship can have real meaning in a tough negotiation.

-For me, joining Risk Strategies meant continuing to do those things that were making us successful, and the access and support to explore new opportunities ones.
+For me, joining Risk Strategies meant continuing to do those things that were making us successful, and the access and support to explore new opportunities.
 The company’s flat structure and focus on strategic growth allows for easy access to the highest levels of leadership; who are intensely interested in hearing new ideas that can help the company succeed.

 Shortly into my tenure as Fine Art Practice Leader at Risk Strategies I proposed a “Getting to Know you” series of presentations by colleagues.
 Drawing on our employee base’s diversity, having them share their life experiences, perspectives, and preferences, would, I believed, help us work more closely as colleagues while gaining better understanding of our changing client and prospect demographics.
 I was able to present the idea directly to Risk Strategies CEO John Mina who not only supported it, but volunteered to go first and pushed the rest of the senior management team to sign up, as well.

 Entering the insurance world I hoped to build a meaningful career where I could make a real difference in the Fine Art world.
 Being part of Risk Strategies is helping me do that.